Skip to main content

 The review/re-grading process considers the job requirements and not the personal characteristics of the jobholder.
 If the jobholder is performing at a higher level than the role requirements, it would be more appropriate to consider applying for a one-off bonus or an additional pay increment via the annual Staff Bonus Scheme.

-For a regrade to be considered, managers must complete a Request for Job Re-grading [DOC 24KB]
+For a regrade to be considered, managers must complete this form.
+New Regrading Form Nov 2023 [DOC 24KB]

 and ensure that they send in a copy of the old job profile along with the new job profile (in the current format) with tracked changes made to the job description and person specification.
 This is so that the Panel can identify the changes that have been made in the role and consider whether a regrade is justified.
 If it is not clear what changes have been made, the role will not be considered and you will have to wait until the next quarterly Regrade Panel for it to be looked at again.
 Please also send an organisation chart so that the impact on the wider team can be taken into account.